Colorectal Cancer Genetic Testing Basics

 You generally have no legal obligation to share genetic information that you learn through testing, but many doctors recommend telling other family members so they can benefit from the information.
 Your results may give them the opportunity to learn more about their risk of cancer.

-What screenings should I have if I test positive?
+What screenings should I have if I test positive for hereditary nonpolyposis colorectal cancer (HNPCC)?

 For a person who has not had cancer but has tested positive, most experts agree on the following recommendations starting at age 25 (or 10 years before the youngest person in the family was diagnosed, whichever is earlier):